linozen/exocortex/content/refs/python-for-everybody.md

 }
 ```

-#### Parsing JSON {#parsing-json}
+#### Parsing JSON

-Generally, JSON data is best thought of in Python as dictionaries nested
+Generally, JSON data is best thought of in Python as dictionaries nested in
-in lists.
-JSON tends be more succint than XML but also less
+lists.
+JSON tends be more succint than XML but also less self-describing which
-self-describing which is problematic if the data structure is unclear to
+is problematic if the data structure is unclear to you.
+Let's see an example of
-you.
-Let's see an example of how to use Python's built-in `json`
+how to use Python's built-in `json` library:
-library:

 ```python
 import json